hectorcorrea/solr-for-newbies/docs/30_searching.md

 $ curl 'http://localhost:8983/solr/bibdata/select?q=*&fl=id,title'
 ```

-In some instances we passed rather sophisticated values for these parameters, for example we used `q=title:"school teachers"~3` when we wanted to search for books with the words "school" and "teachers" in the title within three words of each other.
+In some instances we passed rather sophisticated values for these parameters, for example we used `q=title:"school teachers"~3` when we wanted to search for books with the words "school" and "teachers" in the title within a few word words of each other.

 The components in Solr that parse these parameters are called Query Parsers.
 Their job is to extract the parameters and create a query that Lucene can understand.
 Remember that Lucene is the search engine underneath Solr.